 Tetrahydrocannabinolic Acid (THCA): The most abundant cannabinoid in the cannabis plant.
 It gets decarboxylated and formed into THC.
 This process can happen from smoking, vaporizing, or heating.

 Vaping: A term used to describe heating material (raw cannabis, concentrate) to activate cannabinoids and turn them into a vapor to be inhaled.

-Vaporizer: A device that heats cannabis flower and concentrates to activate cannabinoids and turn them into a vapor.
+Vaporizer: A device that heats cannabis flowers and concentrates to activate cannabinoids and turn them into vapor.